Buck is back with you now, and I thank you for staying with me through the break.

 A lot's happened in a week.

-So they're going to change what the criteria is for deportations, but the whole time this has been going on, they've been saying that they're deporting a lot of people when in reality, how could that be?
+But the whole time this has been going on, they've been saying that they're deporting a lot of people when in reality, how could that be?

 They're so pro-illegal immigrant, not pro-legal immigration.

-This administration is very pro illegal immigrant.
+This administration is very pro-illegal immigrant.

 You're selling us out.